ngrunwald/gavagai/README.md

  gavagai registers at compilation time a protocol on each registered class with a type-hinted static function to realize the translation.
 As such, it is quite fast (some quick tests seem to imply it is somewhat faster than `core/bean`, which uses runtime reflection to translate the objects).

  Also the resulting maps are by default fully lazy (as `core/bean`).
-If you need to serialize or pass around the value, you should fully realize it first (with `doall` for example).
+If you need to serialize or pass around the value, you should call translate with the lazy? set to false, to get a fully realized stucture.
 Be careful about infinite loop in objects graph if you do this.
 You can specify a `:max-depth` when calling translate to guard against this.

 ## License